Darius Rucker: Personal life

-For the Undercover Boss series episode "Celebrity Undercover Boss: Darius Rucker" which premiered May 12, 2017, Rucker disguised himself as a 62-year-old music teacher, ran an open mic night and worked as a roadie.
+For the Undercover Boss series episode "Celebrity Undercover Boss: Darius Rucker", which premiered May 12, 2017, Rucker disguised himself as a 62-year-old music teacher, ran an open mic night and worked as a roadie.

+On February 1, 2024, Rucker was arrested in Williamson County, Tennessee, on two misdemeanor drug charges and one misdemeanor vehicle registration violation.
+He was released after posting $10,500 bail.
+In a statement given to The Tennessean, Rucker's lawyer Mark Puryear claimed that Rucker was "fully cooperating with authorities related to the misdemeanor charges."

+In 2024 his memoir, Life's Too Short: A Memoir, written with Alan Eisenstock, was published by Dey Street/HarperCollins.

+On January 29, 2025, Rucker revealed in an Instagram post that he would be relocating to London, England, to tour more frequently around the United Kingdom, and work on new creative endeavors.
+He had no plans to renounce his U.S. citizenship.

+Rucker announced his engagement to Emily Deahl on October 8, 2025.

 Philanthropy and impact

 Rucker has regularly worked with charities that support sick and underprivileged children, via benefit concerts, volunteering, the World Golf Foundation's The First Tee Program, and the Hootie & The Blowfish Foundation which has raised nearly $4.5 million to provide funding to public education systems throughout South Carolina.

 He serves as a board member of the MUSC Shawn Jenkins Children's Hospital in Charleston, where his mother worked for over thirty years from the time Rucker was a child, and has helped raise millions of dollars to help build a new hospital.

 He also made a commitment to support St. Jude Children's Research Hospital after touring the facility in 2008.
 Since then, Rucker has spearheaded an annual event resulting in over $1.6 million raised for St. Jude's to date.